niklr/angular-query-builder/README.md

 Demo: http://niklr.github.io/angular-query-builder

-This is a sample HTML / JavaScript application that demonstrates how to use AngularJS to create a dynamic query building web UI.
+This is a sample HTML / JavaScript application that demonstrates how to use AngularJS in combination with Bootstrap to create a dynamic query building web user interface.

 The project was inspired by: https://github.com/mfauveau/angular-query-builder